list-hygiene email-deliverability sender-reputation

 Let’s look at the actual numbers behind mailing inactive subscribers, because the risk is frequently underestimated.

 Your active email list — subscribers who have opened or clicked in the last 90 days — typically generates a complaint rate of 0.01–0.03%.
-This is healthy and consistent with Google’s expectations.
+This is within Google’s required threshold of below 0.10% — a floor that, if breached consistently, triggers active spam filtering across Gmail.

 Subscribers inactive for 180–365 days generate complaint rates of 0.5–2% or higher.
 Some of these addresses have become recycled spam traps — abandoned email addresses that ISPs repurpose to identify senders with poor list hygiene practices.
 A spam trap hit generates an immediate black mark on your domain reputation.